makersacademy/shop-manager-challenge/README.md

 * Rubocop(Linter)
 * Simplecov(Test Coverage)

-To install the project clone the repository and run `bundle install` to install the dependencies within bankTechTest folder:
+To clone the repository and install the dependencies within the project folder:

 ```
 git clone https://github.com/EvSivtsova/shop-manager-challenge.git